londek/reactea/README.md

 Reactea unlike Bubbletea implements two-way communication, very React-like communication.\
 If you have experience with React you are gonna love Reactea straight away!

-While it may look in following tutorial that Reactea overcomplicates things, trust me, for major projects it's a lifesaver!

 In this tutorial we are going to make application that consists of 2 pages.